13 Dealing with Data

 Figure 13.10: Spatial Weighting Applied to the Dallas-Fort Worth Area Census Tracts

-There are other traditional techniques to spatial regression, especially in the continuous spatial domain, such as using a spatial lag, where we incorporate information about the neighborhood of a observation’s location into the model (e.g. a weighted mean of neighboring values, as in the visualization above based on code from Walker (2023)).
-Such models fall under names such as CAR (conditional autoregressive), SAR (spatial autoregressive), BYM, kriging, and so on.
-These models can be very effective, but are in general different forms of random effects models very similar to those used for time-based settings, and likewise can be seen as special cases of gaussian processes.
+There are other traditional techniques to spatial regression, especially in the continuous spatial domain, such as using a spatial lag.
+In this case, we incorporate information about the neighborhood of a observation’s location into the model (e.g. a weighted mean of neighboring values, as in the visualization above based on code from Walker (2023)).
+Techniques include CAR (conditional autoregressive), SAR (spatial autoregressive), BYM, kriging, and more.
+These models can be very effective, but are can be seen as a different form of random effects models very similar to those used for time-based settings.
+They can likewise can be seen as special cases of gaussian processes.
+So don’t let the names fool you, you often will incorporate similar modeling techniques for both the time and spatial domains.

 13.8 Multivariate Targets

 Often you will encounter settings where the target is not a single value, but a vector of values.
 This is often called a multivariate target in statistical settings, or just the norm for deep learning.
 For example, you might be interested in predicting the number of people who will buy a product, the number of people who will click on an ad, and the number of people who will sign up for a newsletter.
-This is a common setting in marketing, where you are interested in multiple outcomes.
-The main idea is that there is a relationship among the targets, and you want to take this into account.
+The main idea is that there is a correlation among the targets, and you want to take this into account when analyzing them simultaneously.

-One model example we’ve already seen is the case where we have more than two categories for the target.
+One model example we’ve already seen is the case where we have more than two categories for the target (Section 13.2.2.2).
 Some default approaches may take that input and just do a one-vs-all, for each category, but this kind of misses the point.
 Others will simultaneously model the multiple targets in some way.
 On the other hand, it can be difficult to interpret results with multiple targets.
-Because of this, you’ll often see results presented in terms of the respective targets anyway, and often even ignoring parameters specifically associated with such a model10.
+Because of this, you’ll often see results presented in terms of the respective targets anyway, and often even ignoring parameters specifically associated with such a model12.

 In deep learning contexts, the multivariate setting is ubiquitous.
 For example, if you want to classify the content of an image, you might have to predict something like different species of animals, or different types of car models.
 In natural language processing, you might want to predict the probability of different words in a sentence.
 In some cases, there are even multiple kinds of targets considered simultaneously!
 It can get very complex, but often in these settings prediction performance far outweighs the need to interpret specific parameters, and so it’s a good fit.